 What starts out as a lighthearted quest becomes a meaningful journey as di Robilant contemplates the enduring beauty of what is passed down to us in a rose, through both the generosity of nature and the cultivating hand of human beings, who for centuries have embraced and extended the life of this mysterious flower.

-ANDREA DI ROBILANT was born in Italy and educated at Columbia University, where he specialized in international affairs.
-He is the author of A Venetian Affair, Lucia: A Venetian Life in the Age of Napoleon, Irresistible North: From Venice To Greenland on the… More about Andrea Di Robilant
+Andrea di Robilant was born in Italy and educated at Columbia University, where he specialized in international affairs.
+He is the author of A Venetian Affair, Lucia: A Venetian Life in the Age of Napoleon, Irresistible North: From Venice to… More about Andrea Di Robilant

 “The hero of this tale is a nameless Chinese rose growing in Italy.
 The plot–part mystery, part quest–seeks to uncover its identity.
 The supporting characters–among them Empress Josephine–are an array of passionate, endearing breeders and collectors.
 The result is a delightful hybrid of history and horticulture that traces a single flower’s journey halfway across the world.
 Di Robilant reveals that a rose is not only a rose, but an enigma whose beauty both roots us to the past and springs eternal.”–Jhumpa Lahiri

 “Reading Chasing the Rose is like taking a walk through a beautiful park.
 Together with the pleasure of the walk itself, you realize slowly that you are taking in the beauty and the fragrance of the plantings and their clever arrangement.
 You are being led gently by a knowledgeable and discreet guide who wears his learning lightly and manages to make this search for a flower into much more: the pursuit of beauty in life, a slice of history, the exploration of a subculture and of self-discovery.” –Alexander Stille